 Tjapukai Aboriginal Cultural Park showcases the 'People of the Rainforest's' indigenous culture, allowing you to watch theatrical performances and engage in interactive activities to learn the traditional culture and customs of the Tjapukai people.

 Tjapukai by Day - your cultural experience includes face painting on arrival, Didgeridoo A Journey Performance, Creation Theatre presentation, Tjapukai Dance Theatre cultural performance, bush foods and medicine show, Hunting Tools Cultural Talk, try fire making the traditional way in the Cultural Village, boomerang and spear throwing complete with a traditional tutorial.
 Complimentary welcome drink on arrival for lunch is available in their Boomerang Restaurant.
-Visit the Retail Gallery authentic aboriginal souvenirs before departing Tjapukai.... more
+Visit the Retail Gallery authentic aboriginal souvenirs before departing Tjapukai.
+16 Indigenous Experiences in 1 all weather location.... more

-Tjapukai by Night - journey into dreamtime legend and discover the magic of Australia's ancient indigenous culture.
+Tjapukai by Night - journey into the legends of the dreamtime and discover the magic of Australia's ancient indigenous culture.
 A cultural evening full of entertainment with a scrumptious dinner.
-Immerse yourself in the traditions of the aboriginal people through traditional dances, music and story telling of dreamtime legends providing a powerful and personal insight into ancient Australian culture.
+Immerse yourself in the traditions of the aboriginal people through traditional dances, music and story telling, providing a powerful and personal insight into ancient Australian culture.
 Admission includes a complimentary welcome drink on arrival (standard beer, wine or juice), face painting on arrival, browse the Retail Gallery for authentic aboriginal souvenirs before departing.... less

 All attractions within the park are suitable for children.
 Specially designed children's programs are available which include boomerang and face painting, Tjapukai Dance Theatre performance, Cultural Village experience, Creation Theatre performance, canoe rides and learning to play a didgeridoo.
 Tjapukai also cater for school groups, spouse and partner programs, team building programs and off site fully choreographed performances.